prettymuchbryce/templ/README.md

 	ruby -e "$(curl -fsSkL raw.github.com/prettymuchbryce/templ/master/src/install.rb)"

 ## Using it is easy too.
-There are only five commands.
+There are only a handful of commands.

 	templ 							- Lists all of your saved templates templ create directory name 	- Creates and saves a new template